rockerbacon/traffic-light-search-heuristic/README.md

 #### Usage:
 ```
-benchmark_initial_solution [--runs number] [--vertices number]
+benchmark_initial_solution [--vertices number] [--runs number]
 ```
-- _runs_: number of times the benchmark should generate a new graph and generate new solutions (default 10)
+- _vertices_: number of vertices the random generated graph should have (default 500)
-- _vertices_: number of vertices the random generated graph should have (default 10)
+- _runs_: number of times the benchmark should generate a new graph and generate new solutions (default 100)

 #### KNOWN BUGS
 - Scrolling of the terminal can cause the cursor to update information on new lines instead of replacing older lines, causing duplication of information.
 To avoid, simply ensure that your terminal is clean before running the program;